bwdeng20/harX/README.md

 ```

- ## Some Results
+ ## Some Visualization Results
  You can show the data with some tools in `utils`.

  One sensor data sample coming from [Ubicomp13](https://www.repository.cam.ac.uk/handle/1810/266947)
  ![raw sensor data](./imgs/ubicomp13_sensor_data.png)
- Check something from another perspective.
+ Check it from another perspective.
  ![](./imgs/ubicomp13_sensor_data_spectrum.png)

  `ActivityImage` proposed in [Human activity recognition using wearable sensors by deep convolutional neural networks](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones)